-Having demonstrated that ESEEM is feasible in a millikelvin quantum-limited EPR spectrometer setup on two model spin systems, it is worth speculating in broader terms about its potential for real-world hyperfine spectroscopy.
+Having demonstrated that ESEEM is feasible in a mil-15 likelvin quantum-limited EPR spectrometer setup on two model spin systems, it is worth speculating in broader terms about its potential for real-world hyperfine spectroscopy.
 First, high magnetic fields are desirable for a better spectral resolution.
-Superconducting resonators in Nb, niobium nitride (NbN), or niobium titanium nitride (NbTiN) can retain a high quality factor up to $\sim 1 \text{ T}$ (Graaf et al., 2012; Samkharadze et al., 2016; Mahashabde et al., 2020), so that quantum-limited EPR spectroscopy in the Q band can in principle be envisioned.
+Superconducting resonators in Nb, NbN or ${20}$ NbTiN can retain a high quality factor up to $\sim 1\,\mathrm{T}$ (Graaf et al., 2012; Samkharadze et al., 2016; Mahashabde et al., 2020), so that quantum-limited EPR spectroscopy at Q-band can in principle be envisioned.
 Resonator bandwidths larger than demonstrated here are also desirable.
-Given, increasing $\kappa$ in the Purcell regime leads to longer relaxation times $T_1$ , this should be done with care.
-One option is to increase also the coupling constant g by further reduction of the resonator mode volume (Ranjan et al., 2020b).
-Interestingly, this provides another motivation to apply higher magnetic fields, since g is proportional to $\omega_r$ .
-Overall, a resonator at $\omega{\rm r}/2\pi \simeq 30 \,{\rm GHz}$ , in a magnetic field $B_0 \simeq 1$ T, and with a $\kappa/2\pi \sim 10$ MHz bandwidth seems within reach, while keeping the Purcell $T_1$ well below 1 s.
-Such a high-bandwidth, high-sensitivity EPR spectrometer would be ideally suited for studying surface defects.
-One potential concern, however, is the power-handling capability of the resonator, as the kinetic inductance causes a non-linear response at high power.
+Given, increas- ${25}$ ing κ in the Purcell regime leads to longer relaxation times T_1 , this should be done with care.
+One option is to increase also the coupling constant g, by further reduction of the resonator mode volume (Ranjan et al., 2020b).
+Interestingly, this provides another motivation to apply higher magnetic 30 fields, since g is proportional to ω_r .
+Overall, a resonator at $\omega_r/2\pi \simeq 30 \, \text{GHz} \omega_r/2\pi \simeq 30 \, \text{GHz}$, in a magnetic field $B_0 \simeq 1$ -T, and with a $\kappa/2\pi \sim 10$ -MHz bandwidth seems within reach, while keeping the Purcell T_1 well below 1 s. s.
+Such high-bandwidth, high-sensitivity EPR spectrometer 35 would be ideally suited for studying surface defects.
+One potential concern, however, is the power-handling capability of the resonator, before non-linear behavior occurs due to as the kinetic inductance contribution.
+Such high-bandwidth, high-sensitivity EPR spectrometer will be ideally suited in 40 particular for studying surface defects. causes a non-linear response at high power.

-Code and data availability.
-All code and data necessary for generating Figs. 6-11 can be found at https://doi.org/10.7910/DVN/ZJ2EEX (Probst et al., 2020).
+Code and data availability

+All code and data necessary for generating figures 6-11 can be found at https://doi.org/10.7910/DVN/ZJ2EEX.
 The analysis and plotting code is written in Python (.py) and Igor (.pxp).
 These files are sorted according to figure number, with the relevant files for each figure compressed into a single 7zip file (.7z).